liferay/liferay-screens/android/documentation/UserPortraitScreenlet.md

 ## Features

 The `UserPortraitScreenlet` shows the user's profile picture from their Liferay Portal.
 If the user doesn't have a profile picture, a placeholder image is shown.

-It allows editing the profile picture via the `editable` property.
+The screenlet allows the profile picture to be edited via the `editable` property.

 ## Module